Chiplets Make Huge Chips Happen

 John Lorenz

-John Lorenz is a Senior Technology and Market Analyst, Computing & Software within the Semiconductor, Memory & Computing division at Yole Intelligence, part of Yole Group.
+John Lorenz is Senior Technology & Market Analyst, Memory at Yole Group.

 John has a Bachelor of Science degree in Mechanical Engineering from the University of Illinois Urbana-Champaign (USA), with a focus on MEMS devices.